Quiz: Match The Word to Its Creator

 Dickson takes things too far sometimes—while Jane Austen may have been the first to mention base ball in print, for instance, it wasn't the baseball we know.
 Yet I was fascinated to discover that sayings I'd mistaken for relatively recent—blurb (1907), frenemy (1953), weapons of mass destruction (1937), wimp (from an 1898 children's book by Evelyn Sharpe)—actually predated me.
 It's enough to drive an anxious magazine editor to verbicide.

-In any case, take the "Authorisms" challenge, and see if you can guess who's behind some of these everyday expressions.
+So take the "Authorisms" challenge, and see if you can guess who's behind some of these everyday expressions.

 *Correction: A previous version of this quiz incorrectly identified the date for "Moron".